isomerpages/moe-ncps/_ncps-experience/Signature Programmes/Lifelong Learning (LLP).md

 **(iii)	Others**<br>
 •	Health Promotion Board (HPB)<br>
-Working on promoting active and healthy lifestyle, HPB is onboard with us as one of the external organisations to guide and support our Primary 5 students in Design Thinking during Watch Me Soar (WMS) programme where students works on problem solving after identifying prevailing health problems and issues.
+Working on promoting active and healthy lifestyle, HPB is onboard with us as one of the external organisations to guide and support our Primary 5 students in Design Thinking during Watch Me Soar (WMS) programme where students work on problem solving after identifying prevailing health problems and issues.

 •	Hwa Chong Institute (HCI) Project Unwind 5.0<br>
-In collaboration with Hwa Chong Institute to support their service learning project, Project Unwind 5.0.
-The overarching aim of HCI service learning project is to engage our students in fun and meaningful activities, to improve their physical and mental wellbeing by leading a healthy lifestyle through recess and after-school engagements.
+In collaboration with Hwa Chong Institute to support their service-learning project, Project Unwind 5.0.
+The overarching aim of HCI service-learning project is to engage our students in fun and meaningful activities, to improve their physical and mental wellbeing by leading a healthy lifestyle through recess and after-school engagements.